grunwaldlab/psminer/README.md

 ## `Psminer`, an R package for analysis of the nf-core/PathogenSurveillance pipeline

-`psminer` is an R package for reading, plotting, and manipulating data produced by the nextflow pipeline `pathogensurveillance`.
+`psminer` is an R package with functions that can read, summarize, plot, and manipulate data produced by the nextflow pipeline [`pathogensurveillance`](https://github.com/nf-core/pathogensurveillance).

 ## License